ergoplatform/ergodocs/docs/node/conf/conf-node.md

 internalMinerPollingInterval = 500ms
 ```

-How frequently to ask for new block candidate.
+How frequently to ask for new block candidates.

 #### miningPubKeyHex